ANSWERS TO YOUR QUESTIONS

 For multi-week courses you need to:

-- watch, listen to and read the teaching material provided
+- watch, listen to and read all the teaching material provided

 - contribute to online discussions throughout the course